10 Best Child and Baby Bike Seats

 FEATURES: Wrap-around design for extra protection, suspension, soft mesh-layered padding, variable-height footrest, easy on and off

-If you know that your bike doesn’t work with a frame mounted seat and you need a rack mounted seat, the Topeak BabySeat II is a simple choice.
-It’s the ONLY seat we know of that actually comes with a rack.
+If you know that your bike doesn’t work with a frame mounted seat and you need a rack mounted seat, the Topeak BabySeat II with an included rack is a simple choice.
 With all the racks on the market, it can be confusing to find a rack that will work with your child bike seat.
 Topeak takes that frustration factor out of the equation!

 The BabySeat II is also unique because it attaches to the rack via a proprietary mounting system that simply clicks into place and is much faster to mount and un-mount than other rack-mounted seats.